cloudify-cosmo/docs.getcloudify.org/content/installation/installing_manager.md

 ---
 layout: bt_wiki
-title: Installing Cloudify Manager
+title: Installing and Configuring Cloudify Manager
 category: Installation
 draft: false
 weight: 100
 ---
 A Cloudify Manager is a compute host that runs the Cloudify Management service.
 For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies.
+The Cloudify Manager RPM file is self-contained and does not require an internet connection during installation.

-You can then [install the Cloudify CLI]({{< relref "installation/installing-cli.md" >}}) on separate host to manage your Cloudify Manager remotely.
+You can also install the [Cloudify CLI]({{< relref "installation/installing-cli.md" >}}) on a separate host to manage your Cloudify Manager remotely.

 {{% gsNote title="Prerequisites" %}}